smangham/project-novice/_episodes/05-quality.md

 This kind of clear, firm description of a function provides a solid basis for future devlopment.
 If you write a function that can only take positive numbers, but don't document that, then someone else might try and feed it negative numbers without realising that's not possible.
 Then, they'll be faced with a crash at best, or at worst the code will quietly give them the wrong answer.

-In python, these types of comments are called *docstrings*.
+These types of comments are called *docstrings* in Python.
 We don't need to use triple quotes when we write one, but if we do, we can break the string across multiple lines.

 You can also write docstrings for entire Python modules- the community standard **PEP 257** suggests each Python module should have a brief description, and then list the classes and functions within it.
 So at the beginning of a file we can just add a docstring explaining what is it, and what it contains.
 For example, if `fibonacci()` was included in a module with other functions, our module could have at the start of it: